Mental status examination: Thought process

 Thought process in the MSE refers to the quantity, tempo (rate of flow) and form (or logical coherence) of thought.
 Thought process cannot be directly observed but can only be described by the patient, or inferred from a patient's speech.
 Form of the thought is captured in this category.
-One should describe the thought from as thought directed A→B(normal) vs formal thought disorders.
-A pattern of interruption or disorganization of thought processes is broadly referred to as formal thought disorder, and might be described more specifically as thought blocking, fusion, loosening of associations, tangential thinking, derailment of thought, or knight's move thinking.
-Thought may be described as circumstantial when a patient includes a great deal of irrelevant detail and makes frequent diversions, but remains focused on the broad topic.
-Regarding the tempo of thought, some people may experience flight of ideas (a manic symptom), when their thoughts are so rapid that their speech seems incoherent, although in flight of ideas a careful observer can discern a chain of poetic, syllabic, rhyming associations in the patient's speech. (i.e. I love to eat peaches, beach beaches, sand castles fall in the waves, braves are going to the finals, fee fi fo fum.
-Golden egg.)
+One should describe the thought form as thought directed A→B (normal), versus formal thought disorders.
+A pattern of interruption or disorganization of thought processes is broadly referred to as formal thought disorder, and might be described more specifically as thought blocking, fusion, loosening of associations, tangential thinking, derailment of thought, knight's move thinking.
+Thought may be described as 'circumstantial' when a patient includes a great deal of irrelevant detail and makes frequent diversions, but remains focused on the broad topic.
+Circumstantial thinking might be observed in anxiety disorders or certain kinds of personality disorders.
+Regarding the tempo of thought, some people may experience 'flight of ideas' (a manic symptom), when their thoughts are so rapid that their speech seems incoherent, although in flight of ideas a careful observer can discern a chain of poetic, syllabic, rhyming associations in the patient's speech (i.e., "I love to eat peaches, beach beaches, sand castles fall in the waves, braves are going to the finals, fee fi fo fum.
+Golden egg.").
 Alternatively an individual may be described as having retarded or inhibited thinking, in which thoughts seem to progress slowly with few associations.
 Poverty of thought is a global reduction in the quantity of thought and one of the negative symptoms of schizophrenia.
 It can also be a feature of severe depression or dementia.
 A patient with dementia might also experience thought perseveration.
 Thought perseveration refers to a pattern where a person keeps returning to the same limited set of ideas.
-Circumstantial thinking might be observed in anxiety disorders or certain kinds of personality disorders.